Ira K. Blake, president

 - Honoring her belief in the importance of student success, President Blake realigned all student services under the Division of Student Affairs to encompass all of the university’s student-facing services and all current and future student resources.

-- Recognizing the importance of fitness, not only for community, but in the correlation between student success and exercise, President Blake offered support in the creation of the community-focused Exercise and Nutritional Health Institute located in the university’s new Recreation and Wellness Center.
+- Recognizing the importance of fitness, not only for community, but in the correlation between student success and exercise, President Blake offered support in the creation of the community-focused Health and Human Performance Institute, formerly the Exercise and Nutritional Health Institute.
+It is located in the university's Recreation and Wellness Center.

 - In fall 2018, UHCL saw record enrollment with approximately 9,000 students attending UHCL to meet their educational goals.